Landscape of Canadian Issuers

 PHILIPPE TARDIF, Borden Ladner Gervais

-The activist won... or the company settled and gave up one or more board seats to activist nominated directors.
-To move forward, the integration process must be seamless and amicable, but what happens when both sides just don't see eye to eye?
-What is the best way for incumbent board members and the new directors to work together?
-This session explores the dos and don'ts, best practices and pitfalls from those who have been involved in successful integration situations.
+The activist won...or the company settled and gave up one or more board seats to activist nominated directors.
+To move forward, the process must be seamless and amicable, but what happens when both sides just don't see eye to eye?
+How can a company foster an effective board post-integration?
+How can an activist nominated director successfully balance their legal and fiduciary duties as directors with their alliance to the activist?
+Can incumbent board members ever feel comfortable about sharing sensitive information with them?
+This session explores the dos and don'ts, best practices and pitfalls from those who have managed the process in the past.

 STEPHEN GRIGGS, Smoothwater Capital; Director, Marquee Energy Ltd.